 FLCC is a 501(c)3 non-profit organization, located in Ridgecrest, California dedicated to preserving and sharing historic sites within the nearby El Paso Mountains.
 The El Pasos are a unique and picturesque range some 5 miles wide and 20 miles long, located south of Inyokern, with the highest point being Black Mountain, just over 5000 feet.
 Red Rocks State Park is on the southern end of the range and has beautiful scenic cliffs and spires, check out Red Rocks State Park

 In the 1880's gold was discovered in Last Chance Canyon and Goler Gulch.
 These early miners used basic methods such as winnowing and sifting to recover gold.
 Miners also returned during the depression era, as unemployment was common, and they had improved extraction tools like the motorized drywasher.
 Today's hobbyist prospector or recreational miner uses metal detectors or battery powered dry washers, and still finds the ellusive "color".
-FLCC offers a club mining claim to its members, check the information in the links to the left and perhaps Signup for FLCC Gold Prospecting.

-land and its history, including the early settlers.
+Walt Bickel was a depression era visitor who found gold and much more in the El Pasos.
+Walt was intrigued by the area and settled in Last Chance canyon to mine and learn the ways of the land.
+Walt's keen mind studied the land and its history, including the early settlers.
 Walt knew there was much to learn such as edible plants, animal habits, and seasonal changes which are critical to understand when living in this austere environment.
 Read more about Walt at the Bickel Camp website and have a free tour when visiting Bickel Camp in the El Paso Mountains.

 Another even earlier denizen of the mountains was William "Burro" Schmidt.
 Burro bought copper mining claims located in the El Pasos above Saltdale at Koehn Lake, and after entering into a gentleman's agreement with a mining company foreman, he dug a tunnel through the hills high above Last Chance Canyon.
 His effort took some 30 years of seasonal work using a single jack hammer and dynamite, while mucking the ore out of his tunnel by hand.
-The mining company and its agreement were long gone by the time he finished, but the tunnel is here today for visitors to see, take a look at Burro Schmidt's Tunnel .
-Though no one is on site to inform or guide visitors, the area is still available to visit.
+The mining company and its agreement were long gone by the time he finished, but the tunnel is here today for visitors to see, take a look at.

-site stewards, who are volunteers camping near historic areas.
+FLCC is devoted to sharing these and other unique areas and sites; trying to preserve their special nature and history while supporting access by the public to see these areas as well.
+Recent events have shown us that our goal can best be achieved through site stewards, who are volunteers camping near historic areas.
 With the help of these stewards keeping a watchful eye on things, we can leave items such as mining era cabins and unique tools in their native habitat for everyone to learn of and enjoy.
 You can join in the effort to protect what's remaining in the El Pasos and even help restore vandalism in some cases.
 Site occupancy for stewards, and site restoration and/or aging abatement (as might be permitted by the BLM) is a necessary goal of our organization.
 Our site stewards are trained by the BLM to recognize and respect evidence of early American history as well as have a unique and personal insight into early depression era settlers and their ways.